 Deferred debt issuance costs represent the costs associated with the issuance of the Company's financing arrangements.
-In connection with the 2029 Senior Notes offering in March 2021, the Company recorded \$12.0 million in deferred financing costs.
-The net deferred financing costs associated with the Company's 2026 Senior Notes were \$7.2 million at March 31, 2021, and were expensed on April 1, 2021, the date of the redemption of the 2026 Senior Notes.
+In connection with the 2029 Senior Notes offering in March 2021, the Company recorded \$11.8 million in deferred financing costs.
+The net deferred financing costs associated with the Company's 2026 Senior Notes were \$7.2 million at March 31, 2021, and were expensed on April 1, 2021 on the date of the redemption of the 2026 Senior Notes (refer to Note P - Subsequent Event).
 In connection with entering into the 2021 Credit Facility, the Company recorded \$5.4 million in deferred financing costs.